 You’ve followed them on Facebook.
 You might even take their classes in person once in awhile if they travel to or live in your city.
 But how well do you know our YogaGlo teachers?
 We’ve created a new series, Ask a Yogi, so you can learn more about them by asking questions you’ve always wanted to ask.

 From favorite poses and tips for beginners to deeper questions about how their practice has changed their worldview, our teachers will collectively answer a new question each week.
-If you have a questions that you’d like to “Ask a Yogi”, let us know in the comments or email us at hello@yogaglo.com and we’ll add your question to the list.
+If you have a question that you’d like to “Ask a Yogi”, let us know in the comments or email us at hello@yogaglo.com and we’ll add your question to the list.

 Today’s Ask a Yogi question is: